 Stephanie Young, M.S.,OTR/L Steph did her master's thesis on the effectiveness of the Outdoor Sensory Adventures program while hiking with us 4 years.
 In her spare time she builds sensory playgrounds for Ukranian orphanages (no kidding).
 Stephanie Young will run bicycling and the Engine Club.
 During the school year, Steph is an OT at Atlanta Speech School.

 Brian Ivey, B.A.

-Brian has worked with Clay White, LLC for eighteen years, and currently
+Brian has worked with Clay White, LLC for eighteen years, he helps run the PEOTSI Sports Program, and currently

 teaches at the High Meadows School.
 That experience comes in handy when taking